mvolkmann/blog/src/smalltalk/24-reflection.md

 For example, to delete all instances of a given class, run `SomeClass allInstancesDo: [:obj | obj delete]`.

+## Finding the Method for a Selector

-This isn't a provided method that finds the nearest class in the inheritance hierarchy that implements a method with a given selector.
+There isn't a provided method that finds the nearest class in the inheritance hierarchy that implements a method with a given selector.
 I added the following method to do that.
 It is in the `Behavior` class in the method category "\*TypeCheck",